Bitbucket Auto Deploy with Pipelines (CI/CD)

 cd /home/user/repositories/bitbucket-cpanel

-git pull origin master # or use different branch name
+git pull origin master # or use a different branch name

-# Additional commands if needed (e.g., build, restart services, etc.)
+# Any additional commands can be executed here (e.g., build, restart services, etc.)

 composer install